 Sea salt to taste

 1. Using a very heavy stock pot, melt the butter.
-Add in the onions, carrots, celery, parsley, bay leaves, time and peppercorns.
+Add in the onions, carrots, celery, parsley, bay leaves, thyme and peppercorns.
 Continue to stir until the vegetables soften but don’t lose their color.

 2. Put the fish heads on top of the vegetables, and place the fish bones evenly on top of the fish.
 Add in the wine at this stage, and let the bones sweat between 10 and 15 minutes.
 When the bones have turned completely white, add the boiling water so that it covers the bones.